FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 An example of deviation from [RFC2544] is using shorter wait times, compared to those described in phases b), d) and e).

+The [RFC2544] document itself seems to be treating phase b) as a type of configuration that cannot be configured only once (by Manager, before Search starts) as some crucial SUT state could time-out during the Search.
+It is suggested to understand "learning frames" as any such time-sensitive configuration method, with bridge learning being only one possibe example.
+Section C.2.4.1 of [RFC2544] lists another example: ARP with wait time 5 seconds.

 ## Trial Terms